 Coal Mine Ridge Nature Preserve of Portola Valley Ranch offers a refuge from the settled landscape.
 Its varied ecosystems range from open grassland to dark woodlands.
 Occasional views reveal vistas from Mt.
 Diablo to Windy Hill.
 In the spring, a rolling sequence of wildflowers brings continual surprise and delight.

-Here is a collection of views from the trails of the Coal Mine Ridge Nature Preserve.
+Here is a collection of views from the trails along with historical photos of the Coal Mine Ridge Nature Preserve .

 Toyon Trail – Toyon Trail was planned by Portola Valley naturalist Herb Dengler, and hand-built by volunteers in the ‘70s.
 Herb kept the slope gentle, less than 5% grade.
 These photos begin from Alpine Trail near the Willowbrook parking lot.
 The narrow trail winds up through a shady forest, with shy wildflowers in spring and early summer.
 There are glimpses of San Francisco and then Windy Hill.
 Past the narrow log bridge, the trail opens up a bit, traversing around several sharp valleys, through forest, grassland, and chaparral.
 A final connection leads up through twisted Madrones to the Grandmother Tree and trail junction at the top of the ridge.
 (Later, a trail machine was used to extend Toyon Trail from the junction and on through Blue Oaks Open Space.)